6 reasons why software development projects fail

 4. No end-user involvement

-Try to think like a user in order to make sure the solution is user-friendly.
+Try to think like a user to make sure the solution is user-friendly.
 As well as this, engaging the right users in the development process may be equally helpful as it allows you to combine your knowledge of the industry and its peculiarities with what users find comfortable and unique about your product.

 5. Lack of flexibility

-Depending on how clear your requirements are, you can find a vendor whose workflow suits your project.
+Depending on how precise your requirements are, you can find a vendor whose workflow suits your project.
 If you are still struggling to determine your needs, a company using Agile practices should be your choice.
 You can find more on different software development methodologies here.

 6. Poor testing